A shining tech CEO, brutal murder and missing suspect: What happened to Pava LaPere?

 Her remains were discovered by officers at around 11.34am on Monday (25 September).
 It was initially reported that she was found inside her apartment, but a law enforcement source with knowledge of the case has since told The Baltimore Banner that the body was actually found on the roof of her apartment building on the 300 block of West Franklin Street.

 LaPere was partially clothed and had signs of blunt-force trauma.
-Commissioner Worley said that the building “was secure” and someone had to allow the killer in for him to gain access.
+Baltimore Acting Police Commissioner Richard Worley said that the building “was secure” and someone had to allow the killer in for him to gain access.

 “That’s pretty horrifying,” tenant Chris Mcnees told CBS before the victim’s name was released to the public, “I mean, just for that to happen anywhere in the city is obviously a bad thing but it’s hard to imagine why this would happen specifically in this building.”

-A manhunt is underway, with Baltimore PD working with the Warrant Apprehension Taskforce and the US Marshals’ Capital Area Regional Fugitive Task Force to track him down.
-Billingsley is said to be “armed” and dangerous”

-Detectives are working to determine potential connections to Billingsley and other cases.
-Commissioner Worley said on Tuesday that Billingsley is wanted in a separate case but did not give details about what type of offence he was suspected of.
+Mr Worley said that LaPere was likely murdered on the night of 22 September and her body was only discovered in her Baltimore apartment three days later.
+He declined to answer questions about the circumstances surrounding her death, citing her family’s request to keep those details private.

-A police source told DailyMail that Billingsley was being investigated in connection to a sexual assault and arson incident on 19 September.
-The attack left a woman in critical condition after she was raped and her throat was slashed with a knife, according to the source.
+Billingsley was also linked to a sexual assault and arson attack on 19 September that left a woman in critical condition, an adult man injured and a child hospitalised for smoke inhalation.

-A man was also injured and a minor suffered smoke inhalation during the ordeal.
-The Independent has reached out to Baltimore police for comment.

-“We will find you.
-So, I would ask you to turn yourself in to any officer, any police station, because we will take you into custody eventually, and then we will turn it over to the state’s attorney to prosecute you to the fullest.
-So, please turn yourself in,” Commissioner Worley said.
+The arson incident took place on the 800 block of Edmondson Avenue — just a 15-minute walk from LaPere’s building, where her body was found on 25 September.
+Commissioner Worley said that Billingsley worked at the building where the 19 September victims resided and knew them.

+A warrant for Billingsley’s arrest was issued on 20 September, but a safety advisory was not issued by law enforcement.

 Billingsley ‘should have never been released,’ mayor says

-Billingsley was previously arrested in 2009, 2011 and 2013 on multiple charges including sex offences, second-degree assault and robbery.
+Billingsley was previously arrested on multiple charges including sex offences, second-degree assault and robbery.

-He pleaded guilty to first-degree assault in 2009 and second-degree assault in 2011, court records show.
+He pleaded guilty to first-degree assault in 2009 and was given two years of supervised probation.
+He violated the terms of his parole and was convicted of second-degree assault in 2011, court records show.

-In 2015, Mr Billingsley was sentenced to 30 years in prison, with 16 years suspended, after he pleaded guilty to a first-degree sex offence, according to court records.

-However, the Maryland sex offender registry shows that he was released from prison last October under former District Attorney Marilyn Mosby.
-He was released on good-time credits, the Baltimore Banner reported.
+Billingsley served two years over the 2011 conviction and just months after being released in 2013, he was arrested again on attempted rape charges

+Billingsley was released in October 2022, something that “should have never have happened,” Mayor Brandon Scott said at the press conference.

 “There is no way in hell that he should have been out on the street,” Mr Scott said.
 “When the police go out and do their job, as they did in this case ... and the state’s attorney goes out and does their work, gets the conviction, the conviction should be the conviction.”